-we are announcing today.
 The Pierre Becker Award is about celebrating originality and excellence in the field of phosphates.
 This year's award recognises an individual who hopefully will be familiar to many of you, by reputation alone if not personally.

 His career in the industry spans more than 40 years.
 It's been a stellar career.
-2014 Theodore 'Tip' Fowler, JDCPhosphate One that is impossible to do justice to in a few short minutes.
+One that is impossible to do justice to in a few short minutes.
 So I'll just pick out several highlights.

 His 15-year long stint at Prayon in Belgium in the 1980s and 1990s, firstly as Sales Manager and then as Director of Licensing, illustrates both the success this individual has enjoyed and his major contribution to the phosphates sector.
-During a time of great expansion in the phosphates industry, he was responsible for the sale of acid technology in Brazil, Indonesia, South Korea and Morocco of IFA and current IFS vice president, knew Later as a consultant, he has travelled Pierre Becker personally, and was kind the globe, working extensively on major enough to make some opening remarks phosphoric acid projects in India, Venexplaining the history of the award and why ezuela, Florida, South Africa, Canada and finally Brazil - where he currently lives and works.
-It's difficult to pick out a particular Our congratulations to Paul Smith highlight.
-But his participation in the team Simon Inglethorpe, editor of Fertilizer Interwhich selected the phosphoric acid technational, paid tribute to Paul Smith and his nology for Ma'aden's massive Waad Alcareer in the following short speech at the Shamaal project in Saudi Arabia gives you a flavour of his high standing and respect
+During a time of great expansion in the phosphates industry, he was responsible for the sale of acid technology in Brazil, Indonesia, South Korea and Morocco

+Later as a consultant, he has travelled the globe, working extensively on major phosphoric acid projects in India, Venezuela, Florida, South Africa, Canada and finally Brazil - where he currently lives and works.
+It's difficult to pick out a particular highlight.
+But his participation in the team which selected the phosphoric acid technology for Ma'aden's massive Waad Al-Shamaal project in Saudi Arabia gives you a flavour of his high standing and respect within the industry.

-"Good afternoon, I'd like to thank Luc within the industry Maene for his kind introductory words Finally, this individual has a personal about the Pierre Becker Memorial Award link to Pierre Becker, having written the - and, most importantly, about Pierre section on the non-dihydrate process for Becker, both the man and engineer, and Pierre's landmark book on Phosphates & Phosphoric Acid.
-The Pierre Becker Memorial Award Ladies and gentleman, with great pleasdates back to 2004 when the inaugural ure, on behalf of Fertilizer International.
-I announce that the 2016 Pierre Becker award was made to Doctor Norman Chien of the IFDC.
-In the intervening years the Memorial Award goes to Paul Smith of consultancy P Smith & Associates.'
+Finally, this individual has a personal link to Pierre Becker, having written the section on the non-dihydrate process for Pierre's landmark book on Phosphates & Phosphoric Acid.

+Ladies and gentleman, with great pleasure, on behalf of Fertilizer International, I announce that the 2016 Pierre Becker Memorial Award goes to Paul Smith of consultancy P Smith & Associates."